-Subject to specific requirements in State law, the following children are not required to attend public school: (1) any child attending a private school (including a home school) or parochial school, (2) any child who is physically or mentally unable to attend school (including a pregnant student suffering medical complications as certified by her physician), (3) any child lawfully and necessarily employed, (4) any child over 12 and 14 years of age while in confirmation classes, (5) any child absent because of religious reasons, including to observe religious holiday, for religious instructions, or because his or her religion forbids secular activity on a particular day or time of day, and (6) any child 1 years of age or older who is employed and is enrolled in a graduation incentives program.
+Subject to specific requirements in State law, the following children are not required to attend public school: (1) any child attending a private school (including a home school) or parochial school, (2) any child who is physically or mentally unable to attend school (including a pregnant student suffering medical complications as certified by her physician), (3) any child lawfully and necessarily employed, (4) any child over 12 and under 16 years of age while in confirmation classes, (5) any child absent because of religious reasons, including to observe religious holiday, for religious instructions, or because his or her religion forbids secular activity on a particular day or time of day, and (6) any child 15 years of age or older who is employed and is enrolled in a graduation incentives program.

 For students who are required to attend school, there are two types of absences: excused and unexcused.
-Excused absences include: illness (including up to 5 days per school year for mental or behavioral health of the student), observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student as determined by the school board, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS, attend a civic event, or other reason as approved by the building principal.
+Excused absences include: illness (including mental or behavioral health of the student), attendance at a verified medical or therapeutic appointment (including a victim services provider), observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student as determined by the school board, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS, attend a civic event, or other reason as approved by the building principal.
+For students who are parents, expectant parents, or victims of domestic or sexual violence, an excused absence includes the fulfillment of a parenting responsibility and addressing circumstances resulting from domestic or sexual violence.
 Students eligible to vote are also excused for up to two hours to vote in a primary, special, or general election.

-Note: Parents can call in for up to 5 excused absences for the school year.
+Parents can call in for up to 10 excused absences for the school year.
 Any subsequent absence will require a doctor's note or proof of absence to be considered an Excused Absence.